ABOUT NEOCC

 The NEO system services rely on the daily processing of NEO data performed by the Aegis software and on information of NEA physical properties previously provided by the so-called EARN database.

 We kindly acknowledge Gerhard Hahn (retired from DLR) for providing the EARN data and for keeping our physical properties database updated until October 2018.
-No updates have been performed to the physical properties database since then.

 Access to the NEO system data is public; authentication is required for certain elements (sky images and other measurement data) and tools.